 - Foreclosure and other legal proceedings will be suspended

 - Consumers have the option to place the payments on the back end of the mortgage

 For FHA mortgages:

 In addition to special COVID-19 forbearance, FHA has implemented the COVID-19 National Emergency Partial Claim, an option to be used by servicers when the COVID-19 forbearance period ends.
 This partial claim will help eligible homeowners who have been granted special COVID-19 National Emergency forbearance to reinstate their loans by authorizing servicers to advance funds on behalf of homeowners.
 The partial claim will defer the repayment of those advances through an interest-free subordinate mortgage that the borrower does not have to pay off until their first mortgage is paid off.

-You can find more information on the Consumer Financial Protection Bureau (CFBP) Website.
+You can find more information on the Consumer Financial Protection Bureau (CFBP) website.

-Watch this helpful video by the CFPB:
+Watch these helpful videos by the CFPB: